harvester/harvesterhci.io/kb/2023-08-11/using_netapp_third_party_storage.md

                start:
                - multipathd
       ```

+   1. Configure `multipathd` to exclude pathnames used by Longhorn.
+      This part is a little tricky.  `multipathd` will automatically discover
+      device names matching a certain pattern, and attempt to set up multipathing on them.
+      Unfortunately, Longhorn's device names follow the same pattern, and
+      will not work correctly if `multipathd` tries to use those devices.
+      Therefore the file `/etc/multipath.conf` must be set up on each node
+      so as to prevent `multipathd` from touching any of the devices
+      that Longhorn will use.
+Unfortunately, it is not possible to know
+      in advance which device names will be used until the volumes are attached
+      to a VM when the VM is started, or when the volumes are hot-added to a running VM.
+      The recommended method is to "whitelist" the Trident devices using device
+      properties rather than device naming.
+The properties to allow are the
+      device vendor and product.
+Here is an example of what you'll want in `/etc/multipath.conf`:

+       ```text
+       blacklist {
+           device {
+               vendor "!NETAPP"
+               product "!LUN"
+           }
+       }
+       blacklist_exceptions {
+           device {
+               vendor "NETAPP"
+               product "LUN"
+           }
+       }
+       ```

+       This is only an example that works if NetApp is the only storage provider in the system
+       for which `multipathd` must be used.
+More complex environments will require
+       more complex configuration.

    1. Enable multipathd
     The above file will take effect on the next reboot of the node;